 According to the National Association of State Budget Officers (NASBO), North Carolina’s total expenditures in fiscal year (FY) 2020 were $60.2 billion, including general funds, other state funds, bonds, and federal funds.
 NASBO reported that total expenditures across all states in FY 2019 were $2.1 trillion, ranging from $4.5 billion in South Dakota to $311.3 billion in California.

 Each state allocates spending and taxes differently among different levels of governments, and local governments often administer programs with state funds, so combined state and local government data show a more complete picture of individual benefits and contributions when comparing states.

 Per the US Census Bureau, North Carolina’s combined state and local direct general expenditures were $80.6 billion in FY 2017 (the most recent year census data were available), or $7,848 per capita.
 (Census data exclude “business-like” activities such as utilities and transfers between state and local governments.)
 National per capita direct general expenditures were $9,446.

-North Carolina’s combined state and local general revenues were $83.3 billion in FY 2017, or $8,112 per capita.
-National per capita general revenues were $9,573.
+North Carolina’s combined state and local general revenues were $85.1 billion in FY 2017, or $8,283 per capita.
+National per capita general revenues were $9,592.
 North Carolina uses all major state and local taxes.
-North Carolina’s largest sources of per capita revenue were charges ($1,822), such as state university tuition and highway tolls, and federal transfers ($1,794).
+After federal transfers, North Carolina’s largest sources of per capita revenue were charges ($1,817), such as state university tuition and highway tolls, and individual income taxes ($1,177).